Cluster A. Bible

 Prerequisites for this course are Introduction to the Old and the New Testament, and Foundations for Biblical Studies.
 God’s Mission and the Church and Christian Worship are preferred prerequisites.

-MIN23 Foundations for Youth and Family Ministry
+MIN23 Foundations for Youth Ministry

 MIN24 Pastoral Care and Counselling